Here are some resources to help pet parents in our area and beyond.

 Pet Help Desk

-– Traps for feral (untouchable) cats, assistance with the trapping efforts, and transport are available.
+– Assistance with the trapping efforts, and transport to the Humane Alliance.

 – Pet Food Pantry: Free cat food to help you care for your feral colony.

 – Neighbor mediation and colony care counseling to help keep your colony safe.

 – Winter shelters and straw.
 Click here for step-by-step instructions on building a simple, inexpensive cat shelter!Call Eric Phelps at (828) 301-3377 or email email@example.com for more information or help with the ferals in your neighborhood.

 |Depending on how many pets you have and your pet’s size or breed, it might take a little extra work to find new housing when you move — but it can be done!
 Searching online for pet-friendly housing will give you lots of options.
 If you’re moving and know that you will not be going to pet-friendly housing (ie. living with allergic family/friends, deployment, assisted living) and will have to give up your animal, please realize that most No-Kill shelters have a waiting list for animals to come in.
 Help us help you by giving us time to find a foster home or a spot in our Adoption Center.|

 |Are you having trouble with a kitty missing the box or a dog chewing the couch up?
 In the Asheville area, Pet Behavior Aid offers free help sessions to the public!
 They also offer high-quality, affordable classes led by professional trainers.
 Go to www.PetBehaviorAid.org for more information.
 You can also check out the wide range of free resources at our Pet Help Desk (see above).
 If you adopted a dog or cat from Brother Wolf and are having behavioral challenges, please contact us at firstname.lastname@example.org|